STRENGTH AND HONOR

 She swung a leg up to face him and brushed the back of her hand against his cheek.
 He looked at her intensely.

-“Endless possibilities,” Brenda said, more to herself.
 The gas pump clicked off and all was silent.

-“Sure, buddy,” the pilot shouted, donning his helmet and goggles.
-“First we fly the fields, then I’ll oblige you.”
+The pilot donned his helmet and goggles.
+“You’re in luck.
+This bird still seats two.
+First we spray the fields, then I’ll oblige you.”
 He pointed to the seat in front.
 “Get a wiggle on.
 Mind the prop.”

-The roar of the radial engine was deafening and thrilling as they high-tailed it down the bumpy dirt path toward the foothills, soon released as from a sling shot into the calm azure sky.
+The roar of the radial engine was deafening and thrilling as they high-tailed it down the bumpy dirt path toward the foothills, soon released as if from a sling shot into the calm azure sky.

 The biplane vaulted and banked, and Dusty nearly lost his gravy.
 But then they leveled out low over the corn rows, expelling the hiss and cloud of chemical spray.
 This process was repeated at intervals until the task was done.